-Welcome to Power BI Features in Depth.
-In this course we'll use two different Excel 2013 Tool Set.
-The four self-service BI Tools that only require Excel and the Power BI tools that work with Office 365.
-First, I'll show you how to use Excel 2013 and the free add ins Power Pivot, Power Query, Power View, and Power Map to connect to data sources online and on your computer, build data models that are powerful, and summarize, analyze and present your data in tables, charts, maps, and reports.
+(musical tones) - [Voiceover] Welcome to Power BI Features in Depth.
+In this course, we'll use two different Excel 2013 tool sets, the four self-service BI tools that only require Excel, and the power BI tools that work with Office 365.
+First I'll show you how to use Excel 2013 and the free add-ins PowerPivot, Power Query, Power View, and Power Map, to connect to data sources online and on your computer, build data models that are powerful, and summarize, analyze, and present your data in tables, charts, maps, and reports.

-Then we'll switch to power BI and see how you can share those queries and reports that you've already created using the new Office 365 Power BI tools.
-If you're comfortable with Excel features like tables, charts, and pivot tables and are ready to do more with your data, then I designed this course for you.
+Then, we'll switch to Power BI, and see how you can share those queries and reports that you've already created using the new Office 365 Power BI tools.
+If you're comfortable with Excel features, like tables, charts, and pivot tables, and are ready to do more with your data, then I designed this course for you.
 Let's get started.